MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-web-app-python-flask-sign-in-sign-out.md

             return redirect(url_for("index"))
         ```

     - `/logout`: This endpoint signs the user out of the web app.
-The user will be redirected to a Microsoft Entra ID for customers endpoint to sign out.
-If multiple accounts are present, the user will be prompted to choose the account to sign out of.
+The user is redirected to a Microsoft Entra ID for customers endpoint to sign out.
+If multiple accounts are present, the user is prompted to choose the account to sign out of.
 The user will then be redirected back to the web app homepage.

         ```python
         @app.route("/logout")